gemc/docs/webPage/source/documentation/releases/roadmap.rst

 - **G4Analysis tool** for all detectors fluxes.

 - Physics Cross Section Validation at JLab regine.
-SAID tables, inclusive cross section.
+(Semi) Inclusive cross section.

 - Finalize implementation of Replicas and Divisions.